HIDGlobalDocs/style-guide/docs/a-to-z/p/preview.md

 # preview

-Prerelease versions of software and services are typically identified as *Product Name Preview* (preferred) or *Code Name Preview.*
+Prerelease versions of software and services are typically identified as *Product Name Preview* (preferred) or *Code Name Preview*.

-In generic references, lowercase *preview.*
+In generic references, lowercase *preview*.

 Avoid using *beta* to refer to a prerelease product that's ready for unstructured testing by customers.
 Use *preview* instead.